 I totally get the appeal of meat substitutes.
 In fact I pretty much lived off of faux-chicken patties, boca burgers, and other soy based swaps all throughout college.
 But have you ever read the ingredients on those things?
 Ugh!
 They’re practically a mile long!
 If it were a mile long list of nothing but whole foods I’d be stuffing my face silly by now, but we all know that at least half the contents on that list will be unrecognizable and/or unpronounceable.
 Plus they’re pricey… and loaded with salt…. and… I rest my case.

 After doing a little bit of researched on uber-processed soy, tvp, and a few of the other components of faux meats, I decided to put them on my extreme moderation list.
-I’m not oppossed to grabbing a morningstar veggie burger with guacamole from Burger King during a long road trip or satisfying the occasional BLT craving with some smoky maple tempeh bacon.
-But regular consumption?
+I’m not oppossed to grabbing a morningstar veggie burger with guacamole from Burger King during a long road trip or satisfying the occasional BLT craving with some tempeh bacon… but regular consumption?
 Not happening.
 For the rest of my eats, I want them as clean and un-processed as possible.
 So gosh darn-it, I’ll just make my own!
 Starting with this deeeelish taco filling:

 - 1 cup of dried lentils

 - ½ cup of your favorite enchilada sauce

 - a splash of oil [olive..grape seed...coconut]

 - ½ tsp garlic powder

 - ¼-1/2 tsp dried cilantro [I highly suggest trying this stuff on everything!]

 - ¼ tsp salt

 - Many taco seasoning packets are laced with MSG, this blend will spare you from the sketchy additive.